The Ultimate Criminal Justice Career Guide

 Patience

-Since the Criminal Justice system is deeply rooted in government regulations and laws, there is bound to be a lot of collaboration with different agencies that can result in tons of paperwork.
 It is not uncommon to wait for weeks or even months before the case can go to court.
 That is why patience is emphasized as a trait for Criminal Justice professionals.
 Waiting, after all, is part of the job.

 Empathy

-Because being in a position of power requires you to come to decisions that can change lives, it is vital that you understand situations and their relation to human nature.
 Having empathy can help you do your job better because you are not only dealing with law and order but also taking into consideration individual motivations and sufferings.
 This way, you won’t lose your humanity.

 Are there additional requirements for a Criminal Justice career?

-As one of the fastest-growing fields, Criminal Justice is high in demand.
+As one of the fastest-growing fields, Criminal Justice is in high demand.
 However, it is not easy to enter the profession because of some requirements and limitations that not everyone can qualify for.

 First, there is the age requirement for some areas of the Criminal Justice field.
 Many local and state law enforcement agencies stipulate an age qualification for hopeful applicants, requiring their age to be a minimum of 18 to 21 years.
-Those who choose the juvenile justice system must at least be 18 years of age.
+Those who choose the juvenile justice system must be at least 18 years of age.

-For the FBI, agents must at least be 23 years old.
-Some agencies establish a maximum age for eligible applicants, just like the federal government which requires their employees to be not more than 37 years old.
+For the FBI, agents must be at least 23 years old.
+Some agencies establish a maximum age for eligible applicants, just like the federal government, which requires their employees not to be more than 37 years old.

 They are expected to perform strenuous physical activities like running at a fast pace and lifting heavy weights for a significant amount of time, all done without sustaining an injury.
 It is also essential for applicants to have sound hearing and vision capabilities to make them safer and more effective for their jobs.
 This might require them to take hearing and visual acuity and color perception tests.